adybose/chat-cli/README.md

 - Create a **.env** file from the **.env.example** file to store environment variables that you want for this application.

-## Improtant: OpenAI API Key Configuration
+## Important: OpenAI API Key Configuration
 If you have an OpenAI API Key having usage credits, you can configure it for your project on Linux and macOS using any one of the three methods mentioned below:
 - You can either `export OPENAI_API_KEY=<yourkey>`, or have a `.env` file in the same directory as `main.py` with `OPENAI_API_KEY="<yourkey>"` as a line
 - Create a file at `~/.openai.apikey` with the key in it